Northway Bank works hard to protect you.

 Email, Text and In-app Alerts

 Northway Bank gives you an extra layer of security with customizable alerts that help you spot suspicious activity on your accounts.
-You can choose to receive alerts via email, text, or in-app message.
+You can choose to receive alerts via email, text, and/or In-app message.
 Get immediate notification of your account balance, and debits/credits posted to your account.
 You will automatically be notified via email of high risk activities such as a change to your contact information.
 You can choose to enable additional alert methods for these activities.

 Card Skimmer Alerts